 With an incredible host of information existing in digital form in this day-and-age, the threat of research misconduct and misuse only continues to grow.
 Research misconduct offenses can include fabricating data and recording it as true, adjusting or omitting research results as a means to support a specific desired result or using another individual’s ideas, words or findings without providing appropriate credit.
-Below, the digital forensics experts at Atlantic Data Forensics outline the issue of research misconduct and explain how they can aid in the analysis of digital data, images or text involved in a research misconduct investigation.
+Below, the computer forensics experts at Atlantic Data Forensics outline the issue of research misconduct and explain how they can aid in the analysis of digital data, images or text involved in a research misconduct investigation.

 What is Research Misconduct?